apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 ## Background: Apache Thrift

-[Apache Thrift] is a framework for defining network data types and service interfaces and includes a data definition language similar [Protocol Buffers].
+[Apache Thrift] is a framework for defining network data types and service interfaces and includes a data definition language similar to [Protocol Buffers].
 Thrift [Definition Files] describe data types in a language-neutral way, and then code generators exist to create code for a variety of programming languages to read and write those data types.